 History of HP Arts

-Highland Park High School’s new principal, Jim Gibson, arrived in 1986 to find arts facilities that were too small, too few, and out-of-date.
+In 1986, Jim Gibson arrived as the new principal of Highland Park High School to find arts facilities that were too small, too few, and out-of-date.
 At the time, there was not a specialized classroom for art at the high school, and the band, choir, and orchestra groups were forced to share a single room for class sessions and rehearsals.
 Gibson envisioned a community group that would support fine arts in HPISD in the same manner that the Sports Club supported athletics.
 Gibson and HPISD Fine Arts Director, Linda Raya, recruited a small group of parents who were passionate about arts education in their schools.
-HPArts was born in 1987 under its first President, Nancy Seay.
+HP Arts was born in 1987 under its first President, Nancy Seay.

-Through annual grants and donations from parents and community members, HPArts provides funding for programs and capital items for all seven HPISD campuses.
-In addition, HPArts has undertaken several major initiatives over the years:
+Through annual grants and donations from parents and community members, HP Arts provides funding for programs and capital items for all eight HPISD campuses.
+In addition, HP Arts has undertaken several major initiatives over the years: